Close-up of Ezo pika looking upward among alpine shrubs and moss

 Hokkaido’s wildlife survives because people choose to respect it.

-According to the Hokkaido Institute of Environmental Sciences, habitat restoration has helped stabilize fish owl populations—proof that protection works when everyone takes part.
+According to the Hokkaido Institute of Environmental Sciences, habitat restoration efforts have helped stabilize Blakiston’s fish owl populations — proof that conservation works when people actively protect nature together.

 Author’s Impression